MINA Function

 What is the MINA Function?

-Our spreadsheets on Excel for work or school may have a lot of data on them, making it difficult to find our target data.
-Working with large amounts of data can be time-consuming trying to find what you want by looking at or sorting it all out by hand.
+Our Excel spreadsheets for work or school may have a lot of data, making it difficult to find our target data.
+Working with large amounts of data can be time-consuming, as you must try to find what you want by looking at or sorting it all out by hand.

 That is why Excel has all these functions that we can utilize to make this process easier for us.
 The MINA function lets us find the smallest value within your selected data.
 If we think about it, MINA is a helpful tool for finding a needle in the haystack.